codeequity/codeEquity/docs/ceManual.md

 equal merit, one of which is a CodeEquity project, and one which is not, why contribute to the project that does not share equity?

-For the *founders*, the choice is easy as well.
+For the *founders* the choice is easy as well.
 Most new ventures find it hard to attract skilled contributors.
 Is there a more powerful way to attract them than by offering equity?
-Yes, it will reduce the equity you can retain personally, but the equity you do retain has a much higher chance of being worth something down the road if you can get good help early on.
+Doing so will reduce the equity you can retain personally ... but the equity you do retain has a much higher chance of being worth something down the road if you can get good help early on.

 For the potential contributor to CodeEquity software itself, well, yes, we are a CodeEquity project,